What went wrong with security at Trump’s Pennsylvania rally - KESQ

 ™ & © 2024 Cable News Network, Inc., a Warner Bros.
 Discovery Company.
 All rights reserved.

-Reporting by CNN’s Pamela Brown, Shoshana Dubnow, Justin Lear, Holmes Lybrand, John Miller and Whitney Wild.
+Reporting by CNN’s Pamela Brown, Shoshana Dubnow, Justin Lear, Holmes Lybrand, John Miller, Whitney Wild, Yan Kaner, Michelle Watson and Sharif Paget.